5. La Nouvelle de langue anglaise (SEAC)

 Tait Black Memorial Prize et prix Femina Vie Heureuse), Adam’s Breed a été éclipsé par The

-(1928), roman de Radclyffe Hall qui lui vaut encore
+Well of Loneliness (1928), roman de Radclyffe Hall qui lui vaut encore

 aujourd’hui une postérité biaisée d’auteure lesbienne : l’exceptionnalité